Tim O'Leary: Development

+Olivier also played the role in a direct to DVD spin-off, titled Brookside: Unfinished Business.
+The spin-off was released following Brookside's finale and focuses on Tim and Steve's rivalry with Terry Gibson (Greg Milburn).
+In the story, Terry lures Tim and Steve to a woodland hideaway for a violent showdown.

 On 1 September 2025, it was announced that Olivier had reprised her role for a Brookside and Hollyoaks crossover episode as part of latter's 30th Anniversary.
 Of his return, Olivier stated that it was "a delight and surprise" to be asked to reprise the role and would "relish returning" to Brookside Close.
 He added that he would not have believed at aged fifteen, when he joined the cast, that people would still call him "Tinhead" thirty years later.
+The episode was broadcast on 22 October 2025 and featured Tim on-screen with his old neighbours, Nikki Shadwick (Suzanne Collins) and Sinbad (Michael Starke).
+Olivier reprised the role again and Tim returned to Hollyoaks in January 2026.
+His return was announced alongside Suzanne Collins and Starke, who play Nikki and Sinbad respectively.
+Writers paired Tim in a new relationship storyline with the established Hollyoaks character, Liberty Savage (Jessamy Stoddart).
+Though it was revealed that Tim would have an "ulterior motive" for being in Chester.

 Storylines

+1996-2003: Brookside Years

 "Tinhead" made his first appearance in Brookside as a school bully at Brookside Comprehensive in 1996.
 Danny Simpson (Andrew Butler) was Tinhead's main target, as he tried to bully him into helping him with his schoolwork.
 Tinhead was the leader of a gang of boys who continued to terrorise other pupils despite protests made to the head teacher by their parents.
 Later Danny gave Tinhead some schoolwork, knowing that he was going to take the credit for it, but Danny deliberately made the project complete nonsense so Tinhead was made to look a fool in front of his classmates.
 Tinhead decided to teach Danny a lesson, so after school he chased Danny and his mate Leo intending to give Danny a good beating, but when he escaped it was Leo who was left battered and bruised.
 Leo tried later to become part of Tinhead's gang by helping him steal a computer from the Simpsons' house on Brookside Close.
 Mick (Louis Emerick), Leo's father, tried to get Tinhead expelled from school for bullying, but came across an unexpected problem when he discovered that Tinhead's mother Carmel O'Leary (Carol Connor) was one of the school governors.
 Carmel refused to believe that her son was the ring leader of the gang of bullies.